 - 12 college credits in a language other than English

-- college-level study in the following general education core areas: history and social sciences, English written analysis and expression, and at least one college-level course in English Literature.
-These courses may be part of or taken in addition to a liberal arts major/concentration.
+- proof of college-level study in the following general education core areas: history and social sciences, English-language written analysis and expression, and at least one college-level course in English literature (these courses may be part of or taken in addition to a liberal arts major/concentration)